-- 1. Pay all outstanding tuition, fees, and overtime expenses or make satisfactory payment arrangements with the Financial Services Advisor.
-Please note, overtime expenses cannot be paid with federal financial aid. - 2.
+- 1. Pay all outstanding tuition and fees or make satisfactory payment arrangements with the Financial Services Advisor. - 2.
 Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - 3.
 Re-entry students with less than 100% attendance at the time they withdrew will have 30 calendar days to raise their attendance to meet institutional attendance requirements. - 4.
 Re-entry essay. - 5.
-All re-entry interviews will be conducted by the Director of Admissions.
+All re-entry interviews will be conducted by a Future Professional Advisor.
 The applicant's previous enrollment will be considered during the reapplication interview process. - 6.
 Pay the \$25 application fee and submit a new application for admission.